 The water consumption was almost divided by 3 between 2003 and 2020 at BMI, for a same given volume of production.
 The benefit of such a process water re-use is not only cost-effective, but also water-saving for the local water network.
 Indeed, placing less demand on the municipal water supply which ultimately reduces the water usage and energy used to clean and supply water.
 Moreover, it reduces the risks of water stress at the local scale.

 Baikowski captures and retreats its gas emissions and effluents through two separate mechanisms that are feeding each other; the STEL and the Sox.
-These two tailor-made facilities are not only a mean to reprocess our gas & liquid effluents to neutralize them, but also to recycle them.
-Indeed, in addition to our usual markets, we supply also the agri-food sector with sodium bisulfite and calcium sulfate.
+These two tailor-made facilities are not only a mean to reprocess our gas & liquid effluents to neutralize them, but also to recycle them with by-products : sodium bisulfite and calcium sulfate.
 Processing gaseous and liquid effluents is just a good practice of industrial manufacturing.
 Nevertheless, creating by-products is a real asset for Baikowski France!

 We have been developing a custom-made facility to process liquid effluents coming from our manufacturing process.
 It gives the ability to neutralize the effluents and it goes even further; we create an upgraded by-product: the calcium sulfate!
 Our Sulcabaï (in French, sulfate de calcium Baikowski) is used in agriculture for fertilization and aeration of the soil.
 It brings many benefits; for instance, it helps for desalination and takes away soda from saline soils.
 We produce about 1,2 tons of Sulcabaï for 1 ton of alumina being produced.